bitcoincashorg/bitcoincash.org/spec/docs2/block.md

 It is mportant to note that the proof-of-work can be verified by computing one hash with the proper content, and is therefore very cheap.
 The fact that the proof is cheap to verify is as important as the fact that it is expensive to compute.

-## Block Searilzation
+## Block Serilazation
 Blocks must be serialized in binary format for transport on the network.
-Under current BCH consensus rules, a BCH block is valid if its searlized size is not more than 32 MB.
+Under current BCH consensus rules, a BCH block is valid if its searlized size is not more than 32MB (32,000,000 bytes).
 All fields described below count towards the serialized size limit.

 | Bytes 	| Name 			| Data type 		| Description
 |-----------|---------------|-------------------|------------